 The observations from this study concur with the few others that have investigated the use of integrated delivery models in outpatient, secondary care settings.
-In cardiovascular care, the introduction of multidisciplinary teams has resulted in a significant reduction in length of hospital stays between 36% - 54%, hospital readmission rates between 42% - 62%, and cost per patient12.
-Cancer care has also embraced the multidisciplinary approach leading to decreased time from diagnosis to treatment, lower costs, and better treatment outcomes13.
+In cardiovascular care, the introduction of multidisciplinary teams has resulted in a significant reduction in length of hospital stays from 36-54%, hospital readmission rates from 42-62%, and cost per patient.
+Cancer care has also embraced the multidisciplinary approach, leading to decreased time from diagnosis to treatment, lower costs, and better treatment outcomes.